Is It Possible to Ride a Motorbike Across Mongolia?

 You do not need to be an expert rally rider to travel by motorbike in Mongolia.

-For many riders, Mongolia becomes one of the most memorable trips they ever do.
+For me, Mongolia has been one of the most memorable trips I’ve done.

 Planning Your Own Ride